 Need more energy for running long distances?
-What you consistently put into your body largely influences your running performance.
-Every so often, I like to mention research-backed natural health supplements, drinks and foods that may significantly help boost your mental and physical stamina, so you can build more progress, more easily, as an endurance runner.
+What you put into your body influences your running performance and the research really echo’s the relationship between diet and running performance.
+In this post, I make clear the long-list of research-backed natural health supplements, drinks and foods that may significantly help boost mental and physical stamina, so you can effectively take on the challenges of endurance running, helping you build more progress, more easily!

 How to Get More Energy for Running Long Distances

 As an endurance runner, I am always looking for more ways to get more sustained energy for the long haul!
 If your running progress is too slow, here are some natural fatigue-fighters that are well-known for their health benefits and for giving a desired effect with enhanced energy, boosting mood and focus, helping raise your odds of performing well!